janvodak/AspDotNetCore-ShoppingApp/docs/architecture-and-design/domain-driven-design.md

 The approach, whether eventual consistency or single transaction, hinges on careful consideration of business requirements and collaboration with domain experts.

-## Implementtion principles and patterns in Infrastructure layer
+## Implementation principles and patterns in Infrastructure layer

 ### Data Persistence Components in Microservices